Fort Snelling (unorganized territory), Minnesota

 Fort Snelling is an unorganized territory of Hennepin County in the U.S. state of Minnesota.
-It is named after historic Fort Snelling, which is located within its boundaries.
+It is named after the historic Fort Snelling, which is located within its boundaries.
 The district also includes Coldwater Spring park, Fort Snelling National Cemetery, Minneapolis-Saint Paul International Airport, parts of the Mississippi National River and Recreation Area, and several government facilities.
 As of the 2020 census the territory had a population of 322 people.

 Geography

 View of the Round Tower.
 The flag is at half-staff because former American President Ronald Reagan had died just prior to the day the photograph was taken.

 The unorganized territory of Fort Snelling is just east of the city of Richfield.
 Historic Fort Snelling is located at the eastern end of the territory, near the confluence of the Mississippi River with the Minnesota River.
 It also borders Minneapolis to the north and Bloomington to the southwest, while Saint Paul in Ramsey County (including Pike Island) is to the northeast, and across the Minnesota River are Mendota and Mendota Heights in Dakota County.

 For postal purposes, addresses in the eastern portion of the unorganized territory (including Terminal 1 of the Minneapolis St. Paul International Airport and the Fort Snelling historic site) are in zip code 55111 with a Saint Paul mailing address, while addresses in the western part of the territory (including the airport's Terminal 2 and the Metropolitan Airports Commission offices) are in zip code 55450 and have a Minneapolis mailing address.
 According to the United States Census Bureau, this unorganized territory has a total area of 17.2 km^{2} (6.7 mi^{2}).
 16.5 km^{2} (6.4 mi^{2}) of it is land and 0.8 km^{2} (0.3 mi^{2}) of it is water.

 Fort Snelling's territory contains numerous military and other federal facilities.
-These facilities include the current National Guard base at Fort Snelling, Fort Snelling National Cemetery, and the Minneapolis Veterans Health Administration Medical Center.
+These facilities include the current National Guard base at Fort Snelling, Fort Snelling National Cemetery, the Bishop Henry Whipple Federal Building, and the Minneapolis Veterans Health Administration Medical Center.

 Several facilities belonging to Minnesota state government agencies such as the Minnesota Department of Transportation are also located in the territory, as are the headquarters and portions of Fort Snelling State Park and the Minnesota Valley National Wildlife Refuge.

 Minneapolis–Saint Paul International Airport, however, includes most of the land area of the unorganized territory.
 Delta Air Lines Building C is located on the airport property and in Fort Snelling, and is used by the airline for northern and regional operations.

+The office of Northern Star Council of Scouting America is located at Fort Snelling, as it its urban leadership center.